ndeily/VolumeComp/README.md

 # Overview
 A python based tool for analyzing the geometric similarity of two 3D objects.
-Input objects can be in the form of a mesh (.stl, .obj, .ply etc.), dicom series (folder containing .dcm files), or volume image (.tiff, .vti, .slc etc.)
+Input objects can be in the form of a mesh (.stl, .obj, .ply etc.), dicom series (folder containing .dcm files), or volume image (.tiff, .vti, .slc etc.).
+[See Demo Vid](https://www.youtube.com/watch?v=oujyCpQzGkU).

 **Process:**
 **1.** Objects are loaded and mesh surfaces are constructed for volume-image inputs